lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 **Coordinate Transformation**

-Given a point p we can find the structured coordinates by performing three division operations (**Figure 8-32**).
+Given a point $p$ we can find the structured coordinates by performing three division operations (**Figure 8-32**).
 Taking the integer floor function yields the structured coordinates.
 Taking the fractional part of the result yields the parametric coordinates of the cell.
 We can then use Equation 8-3 to convert to dataset coordinates.

 <figure id="Figure 8-32">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-32.png?raw=true width="640" alt="Figure8-32">